 The Board recognises that risk management is an integral part of the industry in which the Group operates.
-The Board is responsible for, and has established, policies for the oversight and management of business risk and has adopted a formal Risk Management Policy and Framework.
+The Board is responsible for providing oversight and management of business risks faced by the Group, and has adopted the formal Risk Management Policy and Framework implemented by Senior Management.